-It is a great glamping experience in the Catskills and is only about a two-hour drive from New York City.
+It is a great glamping experience in the Catskills and is only about a two-hour drive from NYC.
+That’s one of the best things about living in New York City.
 The property itself also stretches out across 50 acres of land and gives visitors primo access to Forever Wild Willowemoc Wild Forest – a 15,000-acre wooded wonderland.

 Sadly, though, there’s only one yurt here (plus a second tent), but it can be accessed via a short hike through the woods.
 Although, if you have mobility issues, the owners are happy to arrange transportation on your behalf.

 Then, once you get here, you’ll have everything you need for a comfortable stay, like solar-powered lighting, a composting toilet, a fire pit, and a grill.

 Heck, there’s even a full bed inside so no need to sleep on the hard ground.
 That being said, it’s not quite a hotel so you’ll need to pack towels to take with you.

 Address: 60 Browns Rd, Livingston Manor, NY 12758